 Exhibit No. Description of Exhibit 10(a) Parker-Hannifin Corporation Long-Term Incentive Performance Plan Under the Performance Bonus Plan.
-12 Computation of Ratio of Earnings to Fixed Charges as of March 31, 2012.
-31(i)(a) Certification of the Principal Executive Officer Pursuant to 17 CFR 240.13a-14(a), as Adopted Pursuant to §302 of the Sarbanes-Oxley Act of 2002.
-31(i)(b) Certification of the Principal Financial Officer Pursuant to 17 CFR 240.13a-14(a), as Adopted Pursuant to §302 of the Sarbanes-Oxley Act of 2002.
+12 Computation of Ratio of Earnings to Fixed Charges as of March 31, 2013.
+31(a) Certification of the Principal Executive Officer Pursuant to 17 CFR 240.13a-14(a), as Adopted Pursuant to §302 of the Sarbanes-Oxley Act of 2002.
+31(b) Certification of the Principal Financial Officer Pursuant to 17 CFR 240.13a-14(a), as Adopted Pursuant to §302 of the Sarbanes-Oxley Act of 2002.
 32 Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to §906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.

-\ Submitted electronically herewith.
+Submitted electronically herewith.

-Attached as Exhibit 101 to this report are the following formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Statement of Income for the three months ended March 31, 2012 and 2011, (ii) Consolidated Statement of Income for the nine months ended March 31, 2012 and 2011, (iii) Consolidated Balance Sheet at March 31, 2012 and June 30, 2011, (iv) Consolidated Statement of Cash Flows for the nine months ended March 31, 2012 and 2011 and (v) Notes to Consolidated Financial Statements for the nine months ended March 31, 2012.
+Attached as Exhibit 101 to this report are the following formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Statement of Income for the three months ended March 31, 2013 and 2012, (ii) Consolidated Statement of Comprehensive Income for the three months ended March 31, 2013 and 2012, (iii) Consolidated Statement of Comprehensive Income for the nine months ended March 31, 2013 and 2012, (iv) Consolidated Statement of Comprehensive Income for the nine months ended March 31, 2013 and 2012, (v) Consolidated Statement of Cash Flows for the nine months ended March 31, 2013 and 2012 and (vii) Notes to Consolidated Financial Statements for the nine months ended March 31, 2013.